python/cpython/Doc/reference/expressions.rst

 For built-in objects, there are two types of objects that support subscription via :meth:`~object.__getitem__`:

 1. Mappings.
 If the primary is a :term:`mapping`, the expression list must evaluate to an object whose value is one of the keys of the mapping, and the subscription selects the value in the mapping that corresponds to that key.
-An example of a mapping is the :class:`dict` class.
+   An example of a builtin mapping class is the :class:`dict` class.
 2. Sequences.
 If the primary is a :term:`sequence`, the expression list must evaluate to an :class:`int` or a :class:`slice` (as discussed in the following section).
-   Examples of builtin sequences include the :class:`str`, :class:`list` and :class:`tuple` classes.
+Examples of builtin sequence classes include the :class:`str`, :class:`list` and :class:`tuple` classes.

 The formal syntax makes no special provision for negative indices in :term:`sequences <sequence>`.
 However, built-in sequences all provide a :meth:`~object.__getitem__`